H2SbF7/vietnamese-skip-gram-embedding-from-scratch/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code with proper attribution.
 See the LICENSE file for details.

 ## Contributing
 This repository is intended as a reference for learning purposes.
-While pull requests are not accepted, feel free to explore the code and share feedback.
+Feel free to explore the code and share feedback if you want :)